Pigeon Lake (PNT) Natural Area

 Other Information

 A Large Slough.
-Pigeon Lake is both one of Alberta’s larger fresh water lakes but also a ‘… large slough with residential development and recreational use.’
-[2].
+Pigeon Lake is both one of Alberta’s larger freshwater lakes and also a “… large slough with residential development and recreational use.”
+[1].
 The lake has a total area of 96.7 km2 and a maximum depth of 9.1 m.
-It is an early tributary of the Battle River, to which it is connected through the Pigeon Lake Creek.
+It ultimately feeds the Battle River, to which it is connected through the Pigeon Lake Creek.

 • Reduce the frequency and intensity of algal blooms